lsiudut/pyqaws/README.md

 # pyqaws

-Simple application to manage multiple AWS accounts (currently read-only).
+Simple application to manage multiple AWS accounts.
 Currently only Read-Only mode is allowed and but once I find some time this will change.

 ## Configuration